 CDISNM Blog

 If you’re considering Medicare Advantage (MA), you’re not alone.
+In 2018, over 17 million seniors chose Part C coverage, also known as Medicare Advantage (MA).
 With benefits above and beyond Original Medicare, the right MA plan offers security and peace of mind that when you need health care, you can get it—no questions asked.
 But what about prescription drug plans?
 Are you covered under Part C?
 Here’s a brief overview of how prescription drug benefits work with Medicare Advantage and information on MA Plans that include prescription drugs, called (MAPD).

 Coverage Depends on the Type of Plan